“VALTELLINA WINE TRAIL”

 art.
 7 – ENTRY FEE

-As stipulated in these race rules, entry fees include:
+As stipulated in the race rules, entry fees include:

 Race 12.4km (competitive and non-competitive):

-Start pack with personalised start number and timing chip, technical commemorative gift, bus transfer from Sondrio to the start, bag drop at the start for collection in Sondrio at the finish, massage, finish line feed zone, post-race meal voucher
+Start pack with personalised start number, timing chip, local delicacies, technical commemorative gift, bus transfer from Sondrio to the start, bag drop at the start for collection in Sondrio at the finish, shuttle buses for showers/changing zones, sports massage services, feed stations along the route and at the finish.

-Start pack with local delicacies, technical commemorative gift, personalised start number with timing chip, train ticket to reach the respective starts from Sondrio, bag drop at the starts for collection in Sondrio at the finish, massage, finish line feed zone, and post-race meal voucher
+Start pack with personalised start number, timing chip, local delicacies, technical commemorative gift, train ticket from Sondrio to the relevant start, bag drop at the start for collection in Sondrio at the finish, shuttle buses for showers/changing zones, sports massage services, feed stations along the route and at the finish.

 art.
 8 – ENTRY FEE REFUNDS